der-pepe/DedupSharp/README.md

 # DedupSharp
-DedupSharp – Fast duplicate detector for files and media
+Fast duplicate detector for files and media